FusionAuth/fusionauth-site/site/_posts/2023-08-03-announcing-fusionauth-1-47.md

 Happy tuning!

-## Preferred languages on the basic registration form
+## Preferred Languages On The Basic Registration Form

 FusionAuth has self-service registration.
 It comes in two flavors: